By Gina Wong

 and Nicole Letourneau

-In January, a new mother in California became part of a viral Facebook post that described her baby’s four-month postpartum checkup.
+In January of 2018, a new mother in California became part of a viral Facebook post that described her baby’s four-month postpartum checkup.
 As a result of the thoughts she shared with her health-care providers, the police were called and she was escorted to the hospital, forcibly admitted to the psychiatric unit and made to feel like a criminal.

 During the postpartum checkup, she had revealed that while she wouldn’t hurt herself or her baby, she was having violent thoughts and wished to have medication and counselling.